kokkos/kokkos-core-wiki/source/usecases/TaggedOperators.md

 ## Dealing with pre-C++17

-Many applications and libraries in HPC are written using an Object Oriented design.
+Many applications and libraries in HPC are written using an Object-Oriented design.
 This has numerous advantages in terms of code organization and potentially reuse.
-Unfortunately it comes with a significant draw back as far as using Kokkos is concerned, if C++17 is not an option.
+Unfortunately it comes with a significant drawback as far as using Kokkos is concerned, if C++17 is not an option.

 Consider an application for simulating the time evolution of a particle system.
-In an Object Oriented design, it would likely contain something like a class `ParticleInteractions`, which holds references to data structures for particles and interaction potentials.
+In an Object-Oriented design, it would likely contain something like a class `ParticleInteractions`, which holds references to data structures for particles and interaction potentials.
 It would also contain some member function `compute`, which would loop over the particles and calculate the interactions: